onedata/onedata-documentation/docs/user-guide/data.md

 ## File path and ID

-Files and directories in Onedata can be globally identified using unique file IDs or logical paths.
+Any file in Onedata (regular, directory, symbolic links and hard links) can be globally identified using their unique File IDs or logical paths.
 Whenever possible, it is recommended to use File IDs, due to better performance and no need for escaping or encoding.

 ### File path

-All logical paths in Onedata use the slash `/` delimiter and must start with a space name:
+All logical paths in Onedata use the slash (`/`) delimiter and must start with a space name:

 ```